Taichung Power Plant: Awards

 On 8 November 2010, the power plant won the outstanding award at the 23rd National QCC Competition, organized by Industrial Development Bureau of the Ministry of Economic Affairs.

 On 10 July 2016, this power plant won the international award of COLS, organized by the Taiwan Ministry of Power.

 Transportation

-Taichung Power Plant is accessible West from Longjing Station of the Taiwan Railways.
+Taichung Power Plant is accessible West from Longjing Station of Taiwan Railway.